bipinchandradobriyal/crashwithgo/README.md

 	Go channels are used for the communication between go routines

+    Send / Receive wih channels // <- chan , chan <-

+    Channel blocks while receiving and writing.
+Any subsequent statement becomes unreachable

+    Direction specific channels (Can be of send or receive directed)

 	Send / receive deadlocks with channels

 	Channels can be of two types: